FacilityApi/FacilityApi.github.io/define/fsd.md

 In the response, multiple fields can use `from: body` to indicate multiple possible response bodies.
 Each field must use a different `code`.

 The field type of a body field should generally be a DTO.
-A response body field can use `boolean` to indicate an empty response; when used, it is set to `true`.
+A response body field can use `boolean` to indicate an empty response; when used, the field is set to `true`.
 The default `code` for a `boolean` body field is `204` (No Content).

 ```
   [http(path: "/widgets")]